 How do specialist VAT fraud solicitors defend a carousel fraud prosecution?

 Every criminal investigation and prosecution is different.
 There is no single approach that will work in every case.
 But there are certain aspects of strategy that apply to most missing trader and carousel fraud cases.

 Terminology in MTIC cases

 The absolute basics in a carousel fraud defence involve knowing the principles and mechanics of the fraud.
-This starts with the language A fraud defence lawyer should be familiar with the basic terminology of an MTIC fraud.
+This starts with the language a VAT fraud solicitor should be familiar with the basic terminology of an MTIC fraud.
 Where words such as broker, buffer, exporter, or EU supplier, or MS supplier are unfamiliar to the defence solicitor or barrister, a client might well have doubts about the level of experience his/her lawyers have in this area.

 Management of the evidence